Why are Serious Franchise Leads So Hard to Find?

 Email and Website Behavior Tracking and Analysis

 Our integrated system tracks behavior from email to your website (browsing, downloads, video views, etc.) which enables you to watch your leads “fall in love” with your story.
-Our algorithms award different scores to different actions.
+Our algorithms awards different scores to different actions.
 For example, a downloaded e-book is a more valuable action than a page view.

 Emotional storytelling via your automated emails, text messages and on your website is all designed to build trust, confidence and credibility in your franchise brand or business.
 The goal is to set the hook for the courtship to begin.